Advice for the Class of 2020 from a Graduate of the 2008 Recession

 What was the job hunting experience like during the 2008 recession?

-How did you deal with the stress of the uncertain situation you were facing post-graduation?
+How did you deal with the stress and uncertainty post-graduation?

 Leave a Reply